sourcenetwork/defradb/README.md

 <img height="120px" src="docs/DefraDB_Full-v2-cropped.png">
 </p>

-*DefraDB* is a peer-to-peer edge document database redefining promises of data ownership, personal privacy, and information security, around the user.
+DefraDB is a peer-to-peer edge document database redefining promises of data ownership, personal privacy, and information security, around the user.
 It features a GraphQL-compatible query language called DQL.
 Its data model, enabled by [MerkleCRDTs](https://arxiv.org/pdf/2004.00107.pdf), makes possible a multi-write-master architecture.
 It is the core data system for the [Source](https://source.network/) ecosystem.
-It's built with technologies like [IPLD](https://docs.ipld.io/) and [libP2P](https://libp2p.io/), and featuring Web3 and semantic properties.
+It is built with technologies like [IPLD](https://docs.ipld.io/) and [libP2P](https://libp2p.io/), and featuring Web3 and semantic properties.

 Read the [Technical Overview](https://docsend.com/view/zwgut89ccaei7e2w/d/bx4vu9tj62bewenu) and documentation on [docs.source.network](https://docs.source.network/).